FishGoddess/logit/README.en.md

 **logit** is a level-based and high-performance logger for [GoLang](https://golang.org) applications.

-> After reading some amazing logging lib, I found that logit is just a joke, especially comparing with zerolog.
-So I read the whole source code of zerolog and decided to redesign logit based on zerolog.
+> After reading some amazing logging lib, I found that logit is just a joke, especially comparing with zerolog, so I decided to redesign logit.

 [阅读中文版的 Read me](./README.md)